UM-CSS/CSSLabs-NLP/user_guide.md

 - The lab still does not use the default set of stop words in order to show students more about what stop words are and that they should not be used uncritically.

 #### Cleaning text
-- There is a lis of `bad_words` in the text cleaning function.
+- There is a list of `bad_words` in the text cleaning function.
 This is a bit of a hack solution to the fact that `beautifulsoup`, although it is a great HTML parsing library, does not quite remove all links from our text.
 Without this, the words `http` and `www` clutter the results. `\nnan` is removed also, because every empty text box leaves that artifact.

 #### Sex/gender
 - The OKC data has a column `sex` with categories `m` and `f`.
 There is no column or category to indicate gender identity or intersex identity.